Peter-Juhasz/AzureArchiver/readme.md

  - Visual Studio 2019 Preview
  - .NET Core SDK 2.2

-Place a file named `appsettings.json` into your project, at least as a placeholder.
 Also, set `Update:Enabled` to `false`, if you want to turn off update checks.

 ## Troubleshooting